- Transfer Credit Policies

 - Acquire information from demonstrations and experiences in nursing courses such as lecture, group and physical demonstrations.

-- Acquire information from written documents and computer systems (e.g., literature search & data retrieval).
+- Review and collect information from written documents and computer systems (e.g., literature search & data retrieval).

 - Identify information presented in images from paper, slides, videos, and transparencies.